regisdebruyne/regisdebruyne.github.io/_posts/2019-12-19-DNA-barcoding-beetles.md

     text: "language"
   - title: "Research project"
       text: "Project name"
-      text: "General Molecular Systematics"
-      text: "Role in the project"
+  - title: "Role in the project"
       text: "Experimental assistant"
-      text: "Contribution to the paper"
+  - title: "Contribution to the paper"
       text: "Took part to the design and development.
 Participated to the experimental training of the main operator."
 ---